ESloman/cslo/README.md

 and this C implementation was created whilst reading [Crafting Interpreters](https://craftinginterpreters.com).

-Whilst I have made changes to the language as I went through it is still primarily the same at the moment.
+Whilst I have made changes to the language as I went through (and since) it is still primarily the same at the moment.
 The purpose of `slo` is a hobby and learning project and the language will continue to see development and features as time goes on.
 I will endeavour to keep the documentation up to date.